koheimiya/checkpoint/README.md

 ### Data Directories

 Use `task.task_directory` to get a fresh path dedicated to each task.
-The directory is automatically created and managed along with the cache:
+The directory is automatically created and managed along with the cache.
 ```python
 class TrainModel(Task):
     def run_task(self) -> str: